mammothbane/leamin/_posts/2018-07-28-first-session.md

 To the north, dwarven soldiers from the Kingdom of Dwarmak have begun to rapidly mobilize towards the western coast.
 The Elves of Sylath watch from the shadows of the Scarletwood, caught between Dwarmak and the Empire.

-To the south, the mages of Indilia meddle with arcane forces beyond their understanding, and travellers from the swampy forests of Uryahd bring with them rumors of brewing unrest and rebellion.
+To the south, the mages of Indilia meddle with arcane forces beyond their understanding, and travelers from the swampy forests of Uryahd bring with them rumors of brewing unrest and rebellion.
 In the Stony Sea, pirates sail the oceans, venturing forth from their secret ports and lawless havens.
 Bandits and brigands watch the roads, hoping to steal from any poor soul they find.